webealin/homelab-blog/content/posts/2025-10-07-hosting-a-hugo-blog/index.md

 ---
-title: How to start a blog (2025)
+title: Hosting a Hugo blog using GitHub Pages
-description: Hosting a Hugo blog using GitHub Pages
+description: Creating a Hugo blog, installing a theme, adding some content and hosting the page using GitHub Pages.
 date: 2025-10-07
 categories: ["tutorial"]
-tags: ["Hugo", "GitHub Pages", "Blog"]
+tags: ["Hugo", "Blowfish", "GitHub Pages", "Blog"]
+series: ["How to Start a Blog"]
+series_order: 1
 draft: false
 ---